ResMed AirSense 11: Get More from Your Data

 - A built-in SD card reader (many laptops have one)

-- A USB SD card reader (available for $5-10)
+- A USB SD card reader (opens in new tab) (available for a few dollars)

 Your computer should mount it like a regular drive.